Last Updated: January 6, 2025

 When driving an automobile, there are the “rules of the road” that we have to learn, and of course, different manufacturers approach this idea of “safely and comfortably” in distinct ways.
 With today’s cars, there is a standard set of safety features, such as safety belts, airbags, antilock brakes, backup cameras, and traction control, but more and more automobiles are becoming distinctive in the way safety features, and other characteristics make, and models are designed and used.
 For instance, The Washington Post described Tesla as less of a traditional automobile and more of an iPhone on wheels.

-In Microsoft Project, certain features related to specfic types of rules related standard project management techniques.
-Such as Critical Path Method.
-However, redefining what is Critcal, is unique to Microsoft Project as project managment sofware tool.
+In Microsoft Project, certain features related to specific rules are related to standard project management techniques, such as Critical Path Method.
+However, redefining what is Critical is unique to Microsoft Project as a project management software tool.

 Sure enough, on the way to campus each day and not far past the headquarters for Al Jazeera, my driver would approach the worst roundabout in the city, where hundreds of cars were converging from five or six directions at a pretty good speed.
 Each time we made it through, I would say, “I can’t believe we got through that.”
 The driver seemed nervous each time, so I asked him once, “How long have you been driving for Education City?”
 “Five years,” he replied.
 “How many times have you gone through this roundabout?”
 I asked.
-“Oh, many times each day,” he replied.
+“Oh, many times each day,” he replied, “But I still am afraid.”

 Later in the week, I remember telling the group I was working with, “Project Server is easy to learn, but you can’t expect your project managers to get into the driver’s seat and drive away in Microsoft Project without some training and rules to follow.
 I tried to explain that project managers need to be taught how the Microsoft Project scheduling engine works at a minimum and to follow some best practices.
-In addition, I argued that even if project managers figured out Microsoft Project independently, all of the project plans would look different.
-I told them, “If you want all of your project managers on the same page, which you do if you want meaning across projects, you have to teach them how to get through the roundabout of building a project in Microsoft Project.”
+In addition, I argued that even if project managers figured out Microsoft Project independently, all project plans would look different.
+“If you want all of your project managers on the same page, which you do if you want meaning across projects,” I said, “You have to teach them how to get through the roundabout of building a project in Microsoft Project.”

-We have already covered these rules earlier in this MS Project Master Class, but let’s review serveral agian.
+We covered these rules earlier in this MS Project Master Class, but let’s review several again.

 Open the Scheduling Engine.mpp file.
 As shown in the figure below, a scheduling message appeared when you opened this file.
 If you did not get a scheduling message, turn on scheduling messages; they are a good thing to see.
 Scheduling messages is a Global setting turned on or off in Options (File / Options / Schedule / Schedule / Show scheduling messages).
 Exit the project and open it again, and you will see this scheduling message.